Riyu-D1/cognara/src/OAUTH_SETUP.md

 - Use distraction-free study mode
 - Customize settings and preferences

-The OAuth setup is purely optional - your StudyFlow experience is complete with email authentication!
+The OAuth setup is purely optional - your Cognara experience is complete with email authentication!